- 4 hrs ago COVID-19 Vaccine Slot Finder: Find COVID-19 Vaccine Slots In Your Area Using These Websites

 - In a bowl, mix the drained black-eyed peas, coriander leaves, red peppers, red onion, salt, garlic, and black pepper.

-- For dressing: combine the vinegar, molasses and oil.
+- For the dressing: combine the vinegar, molasses and oil.
 Pour dressing over black-eyed pea mixture and toss gently.

 - Cover and chill for at least 2 hours.